 Warning messageYou must be logged in to register for this event.
 For KSU employees you may use your NetID and Password to login.

 By registering for this webinar, you are responsible for completing all 3 components of the workshop described below.
 This is part 1 of a 3 part workshop.
+You will not see a Part 2 on this website, as it is the asynchronous part of the workshop.
 Please read below for more information.